awsdocs/amazon-s3-user-guide/doc_source/block-public-access-bucket.md

 # How Do I Edit Public Access Settings for S3 Buckets?<a name="block-public-access-bucket"></a>

-Amazon S3 block public access prevents the application of any settings that allow public access to data within S3 buckets\.
-This section describes how to edit block public access settings for one or more S3 buckets\.
+Amazon S3 Block Public Access prevents the application of any settings that allow public access to data within S3 buckets\.
+This section describes how to edit Block Public Access settings for one or more S3 buckets\.
 For information about blocking public access using the AWS CLI, AWS SDKs, and the Amazon S3 REST APIs, see [Using Amazon S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html) in the *Amazon Simple Storage Service Developer Guide*\.

 **Topics**
 + [Editing Public Access Settings for an S3 Bucket](#block-public-access-bucket-one)